zach-mark/Learning/README.md

 # Learning Python for Data

-Collection of files from various online courses.
+Collection of files from online courses.

 This will serve as a log of my learnings over time!